Original Entry: Super Mario Brothers - the Computer Games

 Created by Shigeru Miyamoto1, the Mario Brothers are two of the most influential videogame characters of all time.
 They have appeared in countless games and are famous all around the world.
 This was not only the breakthough of Miyamoto as a game designer but also enabled Nintendo to become one of the most successful game producers in the world.

 Jumpman To The Rescue

 Mario began his career in the arcade game Donkey Kong, released in 1981.
 With the nickname of Jumpman and a job as a carpenter, Mario risked his life to save Pauline, the damsel in distress, from the large ape Donkey Kong.

 The game was a huge success in Japan, and turned over a very significant profit in the United States.
 Considering the arcade industry's impending crash in the US, the results were very surprising to Nintendo.
 Demand was so high, in fact, that very large amounts of arcade cabinets that were to go to Nintendo's other games were converted to Donkey Kong machines to satisfy demand.
 A legend was born...

 After Mario abandoned his nickname and had a few more arcade adventures with Donkey Kong, his brother decided to enter the scene.
 From this time on whenever a two-player game of the Mario franchise was released, the first player would take on the role of Mario while the second player would be Luigi.
-Many people with older siblings still feel very attached to Luigi when they are adults.
+Many players with older siblings still feel very attached to Luigi when they are adults.
 Mario and his brother, Luigi Mario, changed their profession to plumbers in the 1983 arcade game Mario Bros.
 Their mission was to defeat the crabs, turtles, bees, and freezies that emerged out of the pipes at the top of the stage.
 The game was a moderate success2.